$38.59-$47.81 hourly / $6,689.24-$8,286.80 monthly / $80,270.88-$99,441.60 annual

 Examines records to determine the accuracy of presentation of facts, propriety and legality of transactions, and compliance with established policies and procedures.

-Performs special investigations to resolve discrepancies discovered by audits.
+Performs special investigations at locations throughout the District to resolve discrepancies discovered by audits.

 Conducts special awareness training for District employees based on discrepancies discovered during audits.